 Building on the standard oral dam, Gupta and fellow student, Carly Billing created three new designs for the dental dam.
 Two of the designs modified a latex dam to create a wearable single use mask.
 The third got a bit more experimental, hacking a textured swimming cap to explore how different materials could promote greater pleasure and sensation.

 Anisha and Carly have also considered other modifications that could improve the dental dam.
 For example, lubricants could be added or the dam could administer a lip plumping treatment or even antiviral medication.
 Gupta said:

 “We wanted to show that an oral dam didn’t just have to be utilitarian product but something that could enhance your sex life”

 The dams look great - with a cheekier lip shape design and then a more feminine lace frilled version - you could see them both on the shelves at Boots and alongside sex toys in erotic and adult stores.

 Where can I get one?

 Well, you can’t.
 Yet.
 The next steps for the new dental dam will be to create a better prototype.
-The originals were handmade by Billing and Gupta so creating something on scale would be bigger challenge.
+The originals were handmade by Billing and Gupta so creating something on scale would be a bigger challenge.
 They’d then want to test the dams with real users so that they can modify and adapt feedback to improve the experience.
-While the dams will be single use, Gupta does have some ideas about how these could be modular so that the mask part can be washed and reused while the dam itself is replaced.
+While the dams will be single use, Gupta does have some ideas about how these could be modular, so that the mask can be washed and reused while the dam itself is replaced.
 These would need to be tested to ensure materials and design meet hygiene and safety requirements.

 We're really excited about this innovation, especially plans to test with users and adapt - until then you can use the methods we described as well as testing for STIs at least once a year or whenever you change partners.